Louise Imogen Guiney: Biography

+Guiney is believed to have had a long-term relationship with Alice Brown who wrote of their travels together in her book By Oak and Thorn (1897) and later wrote the biography Louise Imogen Guiney — a Study (1921).

 With Gwenllian Morgan, Guiney prepared materials for an edition and biography of the seventeenth-century Anglo-Welsh Metaphysical poet Henry Vaughan.
 Neither Guiney nor Morgan lived to complete the project, however, but their research was used by F. E. Hutchinson for his 1947 biography Henry Vaughan.

-Guiney died of a stroke near Gloucestershire, England, at age 59, leaving much of her work unfinished.